 and development while highlighting the role that trade plays in policy, negotiation, and international relations in all sectors.
 Our focus is to supplement the MIIS classroom learning environment with real world examples and experiences in order to provide and gain a dynamic perspective on the world today.
 The club provides the opportunity to expand the contact network both on and off campus with similarly-oriented people.
 A goal is to present trade issues, and how, we as learning professionals, can contribute resolutions to problems by contributing innovative solutions.

-Club President: Aileen Yang
+Club President: John Lomicky

-Club Treasurer: John Lomicky
+Club Treasurer: Henry Clock